MsomiNB/DataScienceEcosystem/README.md

 # DataScienceEcosystem
-This is course assignment on how to use Jupyter Notebook
+This is a course assignment on how to use Jupyter Notebook